+No, but you could get other types of short-term loans.
 Georgia payday laws concern the lending of small loans in Atlanta.
-According to Georgia Codes 16-17-1 et seq. (crimes and offences), 7-3-14 et seq. (industrial loans) and 80 3-1.02(7) (company rules and regulations), providing payday loans to residents of this state is illegal.
+According to Georgia Codes 16-17-1 et seq. (crimes and offenses), 7-3-14 et seq. (industrial loans) and 80 3-1.02(7) (company rules and regulations), providing payday loans to residents of this state is illegal.
 In 2004, the state passed a resolution that made payday lending a felony.
 These laws apply to both storefront and online lenders.

 Installment loans allow you to pay back your loan in fixed payments over a set period of time.
 There are lenders that offer this type of loan to borrowers with less-than-stellar credit, as long as they meet other eligibility criteria.
 Installment loans are similar to payday loans in that they have very high interest rates, and therefore risk to consider before you apply.